kwhk/go-discord-bot/README.md

         1. can be used to show who was active on which voice channel
     1. create ephemeral roles that adjust according to the stats tracked
 1. create a collage/gallery of all images posted with filters
+1. dm people that are missing out on a huge call with 90% of participants